Sebastian Coe: GEMS Education

-Coe is set to become a sports advisor to the GEMS School of Research and Innovation from August 2025.
+Coe is a sports advisor to the GEMS School of Research and Innovation from August 2025.

 Personal life

 After graduating in 1980, and a few months after his exploits on the track in the 1980–81 seasons, Coe got a job as a research assistant at the Loughborough University of Technology in the department of Physical Education and Sports Science.
-At this time he shared a semi-detached home with his close friend Steve Mitchell.

 In 1990, when resident in Surrey, Coe married Nicky McIrvine, a former Badminton three-day-event champion, with whom he has two sons and two daughters.
-The marriage ended in divorce in 2002 after twelve years.
+The marriage ended in divorce in 2002.

-In 2003, Coe began a relationship with Carole Annett; the couple wed in 2011.
+In 2003, Coe began a relationship with Carole Annett; the couple married in 2011.
 She is the daughter of former England cricket captain M. J. K. Smith.

 Coe is a worldwide ambassador for Nike and owns a string of health clubs with a membership of more than 20,000.
 He is a member of the East India Club, a private gentlemen's club in St James's Square.
 He has supported London athletic events such as the London 10K of Nike and the British 10K charity race.
 On 12 February 2010, Coe was the 19th runner on the 106th day of the Vancouver Olympic Torch Relay.
 Coe's leg was along the Stanley Park Seawall.

 In October 2012, Coe was appointed chairman of Chime Communications sports marketing subsidiary, CSM Sport and Entertainment.
 The company also entered into an 'option agreement' to buy Coe's 93% interest in CLG, the firm which acts as a vehicle for his earnings from speeches and appearances.

 Coe appeared in an episode of the BBC TV series Who Do You Think You Are?, which showed that he is descended from John Astley, the portrait painter, Jamaican sugar farmers and slave owners, George Clarke, Lieutenant Governor of New York Colony, and Edward Hyde of Norbury.